 One of the important steps to study abroad is to get student accommodation, which is an essential stage of moving to and living in another country.
-In Ireland there are many options for housing, in this article, we will highlight all types of available student housing.
+In Ireland there are many options for housing, in this article, we will highlight all types of available student accommodation.

 One of the most important steps to follow is to prepare for student accommodation before going to Ireland.
 Some universities in Ireland may provide you with student housing, and if they do not, you must look for it beforehand.